 When an unexpected resource is found, work must stop in the immediate vicinity of the discovery.
-The resource is to be evaluated by a licensed archaeologist retained by the proponent.
+The resource is to be evaluated by a licensed archaeologist.
 Its significance is to be evaluated using the ACMS and reviewed with the City of Toronto Heritage Preservation Services, and will form the basis of a final recommendation.

-No potential archaeological resources within the WT Development Area have been ranked as a Grade 1 resource, that is, a feature of such high significance that archaeological assessment in the form of test excavations and possible mitigation efforts (salvage excavation or preservation in situ) needs to be undertaken in advance of development.
+No potential archaeological resources within the DWA have been ranked as a Grade 1 resource, that is, a feature of such high significance that archaeological assessment in the form of test excavations and possible mitigation efforts (salvage excavation or preservation in situ) needs to be undertaken in advance of development.

-Twenty-one inventoried features or combinations of features within the WT Development Area have been ranked as Grade 2 resources.
+Twenty-one inventoried features or combinations of features within the DWA have been ranked as Grade 2 resources.
 These are regarded as exhibiting moderate archaeological significance.
 Limited archaeological fieldwork, in the form of monitoring during construction excavations, is recommended for 18 of these sites.
+Please refer to Waterfront Toronto's ACMS for further details.

 An Archaeological Monitoring Protocol is to be undertaken once large scale excavations commence on a site.
-The site is visited on a daily basis, or as is deemed necessary based on consultation with the archaeological consultants, the City of Toronto Heritage Preservation Services, WT or other responsible party and on-site supervisory staff.
-The archaeological monitoring ceases once it has been determined that there is to be no further construction excavation within areas of archaeological potential.
-The monitoring protocol will be developed on a site-specific basis and ensures that all parties including the proponent, the consulting archaeologist and City Planning - Heritage Preservation Services are aware of the parameters and conditions of the monitoring process.
+The site is visited on a daily basis, or as is deemed necessary based on consultation with the archaeological consultants, the City of Toronto Heritage Preservation Services, WT or other responsible parties, and on-site supervisory staff.
+The archaeological monitoring ceases once it has been determined that there is to be no further construction or excavation within areas of archaeological potential.
+The monitoring protocol will be developed on a site-specific basis and ensures that all parties including the consulting archaeologist and City Planning - Heritage Preservation Services are aware of the parameters and conditions of the monitoring process.

 The purpose of monitoring is to document, through photography and the preparation of measured drawings, any significant exposed features that exhibit notable design or construction attributes.
 Artefact recovery is at the discretion of the monitoring archaeologist.
-The Monitoring Protocol ensures that heavy equipment operators are to be instructed in on-site protocols, in advance of excavation activities.
+The Archaeological Monitoring Protocol ensures that heavy equipment operators are to be instructed in on-site protocols, in advance of excavation activities.
 Equipment protocols may include:

-- Notifying their supervisors when they encounter any intact structural features such as wharf cribs, structure foundations, etc. - Assisting archaeological staff in exposing archaeological features for documentation purposes, and - Ensuring that significant archaeological features are preserved for a period of 24 to 48 hours to allow the archaeologist to visit the site, record its salient attributes and carry out any other activities that may be necessary.
+- Notifying site supervisors when equipment operators encounter any intact structural features such as wharf cribs, structure foundations, etc.; - Assisting archaeological staff in exposing archaeological features for documentation purposes; and

+• Ensuring that significant archaeological features are preserved for a period of 24 to 48 hours to allow the archaeologist to visit the site, record its salient attributes and carry out any other activities that may be necessary.

-In the event that suspected human remains are discovered or unearthed, the construction contractor is to take appropriate measures including:
+In the event that suspected human remains are discovered or unearthed, the construction manager and / or contractor is to take appropriate measures including:

-- Halting all work in the vicinity and ensuring the area surrounding the human remains is protected from further disturbance, and - Contacting the Toronto Police Service (416-808-2222), and - Advising the archaeological consultant, WT or other responsible party immediately.
+- Halting all work in the vicinity and ensuring the area surrounding the human remains is protected from further disturbance; - Contacting the Toronto Police Service (416-808-2222); and - Advising the archaeological consultant and WT (or developer partner or eligible recipient) immediately.

+The construction manager and / or contractor must provide documentation to WT to demonstrate compliance with this EPP, including an Archaeological Monitoring Protocol (if required) and Quarterly Update Reports.
+The Quarterly Update Reports must document details, including photographs and narratives of any unexpected archaeological resource(s) discovered, an evaluation of its significance, and mitigation measures implemented.

-Archaeological Services Incorporated.
+- Archaeological Services Incorporated.
 2008.
-Waterfront Toronto Archaeological Conservation and Management Strategy (ACMS)

-Archaeological Services Incorporated.
+Waterfront Toronto Archaeological Conservation and Management Strategy (ACMS) - Archaeological Services Incorporated.
 2003.
-The Archaeological Master Plan of the Central Waterfront, Toronto, Ontario

-Ministry of Culture, September 2006.
-The Discovery of Human Remains - Best Practices, Unit 5 in Standards and Guidelines for Consultant Archaeologists - Final Draft.
+The Archaeological Master Plan of the Central Waterfront, Toronto, Ontario - Ministry of Culture, September 2006.
+The Discovery of Human Remains Best Practices, Unit 5 in Standards and Guidelines for Consultant Archaeologists Final Draft. - Ministry of Tourism, Culture, and Sport, January 2011.
+Standards and Guidelines for Consultant Archaeologists.